 Operator: did the person checking you in not say anything hun?

 Operator: I’m sorry Mr. Robertson we are completely sold out and had to upgrade you to a suite.

 Operator: yes but I can have a cot sent up.
 It’s jazz fest.

 Me: I called months ago to let you know we would be arriving after 1 am.
 I requested a room with 2 queen beds.

 Determined to make the most of the situation, we headed out to see what Bourbon st. was like at 3:00 am on a Thursday.
 Our driver made it sound like you could find good times 24/7.
 All we found were strip clubs and frat boys.To each their own I guess.
-We wandered the sticky street for a half hour before calling it a bust and headed back to our room(?) for some sleep.
-At that point we didn’t know that sleep meant 4 hours.
+We wandered the sticky street for a half-hour before calling it a bust and headed back to our room(?) for some sleep.

 At that point, we didn’t know that “sleep” meant 4 hours.